 The five-yearly Census provides the basis for estimates of the Aboriginal and Torres Strait Islander population.
-Despite efforts by the ABS to improve the enumeration of Aboriginal and Torres Strait Islander Australians in the Census, the ABS estimates that the 2011 Census did not count around 17 per cent of Aboriginal and Torres Strait Islander Australians (ABS 2012b).
-The ABS therefore adjusts the Census count to derive the estimated resident Indigenous population (ABS 2012a).
+As a proportion of the population are not counted in the Census, the ABS adjusts the Census count to derive the estimated resident Aboriginal and Torres Strait Islander population (ABS 2012a).
 As explained in the section 'Interpreting data in the report', the Census undercount may affect analysis of outcomes measured using the Census.